 Pro Tip: Similarly, many strategic plans get messy when Goals, Metrics and Projects get mixed up.
 KPI Fire allows you to separate these 3 types of KPIs into what they really are.
 If you are facilitating a strategic planning discussion then, open the goal tile and add notes from the discussion in the description text area.
 Lastly, you may want to separate out the Metrics and Projects.

 The KPI Fire model encourages users to ask 3 key questions in this planning process.

 - What do we want to accomplish: (This is the Goal)

 - How will we measure it?
 (The Metric is a measurable number that will tell us when we achieve the number.)

 - What work needs to be done (These are the Projects).

-Note: If you already have a Balanced Scorecard developed and you are simply starting from the Goal record, use the “add/edit Metric” or “add/edit Project” option to input each of your Metrics and Projects.
+Note: If you already have a Balanced Scorecard developed and you are simply starting from the Goal record, then use the “add/edit Metric” or “add/edit Project” option.
+You will be able to input each of your Metrics and Projects.